Why college football is king in coaching pay − even at blue blood basketball schools

 Follow the reporters on social media @Tom_Schad and @ByBerkowitz.

-This article originally appeared on USA TODAY: College football coach pay is soaring − even at basketball schools
+This article originally appeared on Louisville Courier Journal: College football coach pay is soaring − even at basketball schools